lamarkdown/lamarkdown/README.md

 ## Build Files

-Pymdc will load the following build files, in the following order, as part of the compilation process:
+Lamarkdown will load the following build files, in the following order, as part of the compilation process:

-* {PYMDC-DIR}/default_md_build.py
+* {LAMD-DIR}/default_md_build.py
 * ./md_build.py
 * ./{INPUT-FILE-WITHOUT-EXTENSION}.py